Obtain Your ISO 9001 Certification with Integrated Compliance Solutions

-ISO 9001 is relevant for many organisations, with any organisation able to become ISO 9001 certified, regardless of its size, industry or location.
+Compliance is relevant to many organisations, as any business can become ISO 9001 certified regardless of its size, industry or location.

-ISO Standards such as the ISO 9001 are not compulsory for Australian businesses.
-These standards have been developed by the International Standards Organisation (ISO) as a framework for improving quality management and providing standard best practices for businesses globally.
+ISO standards such as ISO 9001 are not compulsory for Australian businesses.
+Created by the International Standards Organisation (ISO), these standards act as a framework for improving quality management and guiding standard best practices for businesses globally.

 The ISO is a non-governmental organisation.
-Its goal is to design these standards and assist with their implementation across industries, however the organisation cannot enforce these it standards.
-The ISO is a voluntary body and as such, does not legislate or regulate its standards.
-However, in certain industries, some ISO standards can be a market requirement.
+Its goal is to design standards and assist with their implementation across industries, however the organisation cannot enforce these standards.
+The ISO is a voluntary body and, as such, does not legislate or regulate its standards.
+In certain industries, however, some ISO standards can be a market requirement.

-In addition, in some countries, certain ISO standards have been incorporated into the regulatory framework, with some included in governmental legislation.
-These ISO standards include areas such as health, safety and the environment, which are of benefit to the country and its population.
+In some countries certain ISO standards have been incorporated into the regulatory framework, and are included in government legislation.
+These ISO standards cover topics such as health, safety and the environment, which are of benefit to the country and its population.

-The following are some of the key benefits of obtaining the ISO 9001 certification:
+The following are some of the key benefits of obtaining ISO 9001 certification: